komiwalnut/lazy-signal-fire/README.md

    crontab -l
    ```

-This will run the script at minute 0 of every 13th hour (e.g., 12:00 AM, 1:00 PM) and save all output to `cron.log` in your project directory.
+This will run the script at minute 0 of hours 0 and 13 (12:00 AM, 1:00 PM UTC) and save all output to `cron.log` in your project directory.